soniasheth/EECE2140-FinalProject-BrickBreaker/README.md

 Structure of the Program:
 This program will contains the following classes:
+**Main:** Will control the overal loop of the game
+Attributes:
+- A GameBoard -> will initialize and draw
+Methods:
+- check_key_input: Will check if there is a key pressed and if so, which one
+- check_mouse_input: Will if there is a mouse input
+- methods to update the attributes of the GameBoard -> probably smart to have one for each change -> there is a lot of this
+- collison? -> will check if the ball has collided with a brick or not

-**Main:** Will control the overal loop of the game **GameBoard Class:** This class will hold all the elements needs for the game
+**GameBoard Class:** This class will hold all the elements needs for the game

 Attributes: